SSI BENEFITS – WHAT YOU NEED TO KNOW

 There are several ways to report your wages to the SSA:

-• To report wages online you must have a my Social Security account.
+- To report wages online you must have a My Social Security account.
 You may also report wages through the toll free SSI Telephone Wage Reporting Service or the free SSI Mobile Wage Reporting Smartphone app.
 When you use these options, the SSA prefers you report your wages by the 6th of each month.
-Please contact your local Social Security office to determine if these options will work for you and to receive instructions on how to report wages using these methods.
+Please contact your local Social Security office to determine if these options will work for you.
+They can also give you instructions on how to report wages using these methods.

 RESOURCES THAT COUNT AND THOSE THAT DO NOT COUNT